 Dr. Rayford is a clinical psychologist with 35 years of leadership experience in the fields of mental health, substance abuse treatment, juvenile justice and child welfare.

 For the past fifteen years, he has held key roles at the Connecticut Department of Children and Families (DCF) as Bureau Chief Juvenile Justice; Buraeu Chief of Adolescent and Transitional and Director of Adolescent and Juvenile Justice Services.
 He is currently the Director of Treatment services at the Albert J. Solnit Center for Children- north campus.

 Prior to his work with the DCF, Dr. Rayford served as the Director of Health, Mental Health and Addiction Services for the Connecticut Department of Correction where he was responsible for policy and program development as well as the management of all treatment services for the statewide inmate population of 20,000.

-Brett’s credentials include a BA in Psychology and an M.A. in Counseling and Clinical Psychology from the University of Cincinnati, a doctorate in Clinical Psychology from Wright State University, and an M.B.A. in Healthcare Administration from the University of Hartford.
+Dr. Rayford ’s credentials include a BA in Psychology and an M.A. in Counseling and Clinical Psychology from the University of Cincinnati, a doctorate in Clinical Psychology from Wright State University, and an M.B.A. in Healthcare Administration from the University of Hartford.
 He has served multiple fellowships at Yale University Medical School and is a licensed Psychologist in the State of Connecticut.